 It’s a co-operative of producers from around the town and they have a wide range of local wines, mistelas (sweet dessert wines; a regional speciality) and vermouths on offer.

 You’ll find plenty of expats and tourists arriving clutching plastic bottles, which they fill up with cheap and cheerful reds and whites directly from the barrel.
-Good for summer drinks like tinto de verano – young red wine mixed with Spanish soda and ice, sometimes with a squeeze or two of lemon – or sangria.
+Good for summer drinks like sangria or tinto de verano – young red wine mixed with Spanish soda and ice, sometimes with a squeeze or two of lemon.

 But the better wine from this bodega comes in glass bottles, not plastic.
 Try the fruity aromatic Bahia de Denia white, made from the moscatel grape.
 It’s an interesting combination with fish or seafood, instead of the usual dry white.
-Or the Vall de Gorgos Brut cava, which gives better known cavas from Cataluña a decent run for their money.
 The Castell d’Aixa crianza (Garnacha/Tempranillo) is also worth a try.

 There’s a guided tour and tasting of the bodega wines.
 Link here As a bonus, you can usually buy super-cheap fruit from local sellers in the car park outside.

 This bodega is housed in an ultra-modern building in the middle of rolling vineyards of Monastrell grapes, just outside the wine town of Monóvar in Vinalopó.